Russian polar expedition of 1900–1902: Wintering in Taimyr

 On 22 September 1900 the expedition stopped for wintering in the Bay of Colin Archer.
 The event was marked by a party, with champagne and brandy for the officers and beer for the sailors.
 Soon after, Zarya became completely frozen into the ice.
 A meteorological station was set up on the ice, using sails for the walls.
 The station had a phone connection with the ship which was used to send observation results every hour.
-Contrary to Nordenskiöld and Nansen, who managed to pass Cape Chelyuskin before wintering, Toll failed to reach eastern Taymyr.
+Unlike Nordenskiöld and Nansen, who managed to pass Cape Chelyuskin before wintering, Toll failed to reach eastern Taymyr.
 This would affect the entire course of the expedition, and eventually lead to its tragic outcome.
 The prevailing south-westerly winds drives into the ocean the warm waters of large Siberian rivers, which in turn brings heavy icefields back towards the shore.
 To save time, Toll planned to get to the East Taymyr through tundra on dog sleds, crossing Cape Chelyuskin in early 1901.
 This task would be impossible without a resupply on route.
 He decided to organize such resupply before the polar night, and on 10 October, together with Kolchak, Nosov and Rastorguyev, left Zarya on two heavily loaded sleds.

 The group moved for 3–4 hours a day, in a harsh weather with temperatures below −30 °C outside and −20 °C in the tent.
 On 15 October they reached the Gafner Bay and left a stock of food there.
 Shortly before heading back to the base, Toll saw a partridge and a reindeer moving south, (he assumed) from a more northern land.
 This event reinvigorated Toll in his search for the Sannikov Land.

 The polar night arrived only a day after the group returned to the base on 19 October.
 It brought cold weather, with temperatures well below −30 °C outdoors, around 0 °C in the meteorological station, and some 8 °C in the messdeck.
 Most time was spent on reading books about polar expeditions, and in February 1901 Kolchak made a presentation about the Great Northern Expedition, whereas Birulya described the nature around the South Pole.
 During the wintering four people showed symptoms of scurvy, but those were suppressed by efficient intervention of Dr. Walter.
 Meanwhile, Toll nearly got Kolomeitsev and Rastorguyev killed by thrice sending them into snowstorms to the mouth of Taymyr River and the settlements of Dixon and Golchikha, without a proper map available.
 As a result, the pair failed to locate the Taymyr River, and ultimately split from the main expedition, traveling more than 800 km and reaching the Dudinka River (tributary of the Yenisei) by May 1901.
 These trips resulted in significant corrections of the local maps and in the discovery of the Upper Taymyr River.